Tooth extraction aftercare: Instructions for the first 24 hours after having your tooth pulled.

 Don't keep changing the gauze, and don't chew on it.
 Just put it in and then clamp down on it for 45 minutes to an hour.

-Controlling bleeding with a tea bag.
+b) Controlling bleeding with a tea bag.

 One of the components of tea (black tea, the regular stuff you would use to make iced tea) is tannic acid.
-Tannic acid aids with the formation of blood clots, thus making this method a very effective technique.
+Tannic acid aids in the formation of blood clots, thus making this method a very effective technique.
 (Same instructions as above, just substitute the tea bag for the gauze.)

 Repeat as needed.